 We're going to define a representation of our language in such a way that only well-typed programs can be represented.
-We'll index the representations of expressions by their type and the types of local variables (the context), which we'll be using regularly as an implicit argument, so we define everything in a using block:
+We'll index the representations of expressions by their type, and the types of local variables (the context).
+The context can be represented using the Vect data type, and as it will be used regularly it will be represented as an implicit argument.
+To do so we define everything in a using block (keep in mind that everything after this point needs to be indented so as to be inside the using block):

-'''

-using (G: Vect n Ty)
+using (G:Vect n Ty)

-'''